Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Methodology I: Easy3D-Labels

 This process ensures that the final voxelisation of $\mathcal{P}_T^{\text{final sem}}$ yields labels more closely resembling ground-truth data.
 The effectiveness of this step is demonstrated in the following Subsection \ref{subsubsec:qual_label_quant} and in the ablation study on the EasyOcc model in Subsection \ref{subsubsec:ablation_samples}.

-\subsubsection{Semantic Point Cloud Voxelization}
+\subsubsection{\MakeUppercase{Semantic Point Cloud Voxelization}}

-Once $\mathcal{P}_T^{\text{sem}}$ is obtained, it is voxelized according to the voxel bounds defined by the Occ3D ground truth: \([-40\text{m}, -40\text{m}, -1\text{m}, 40\text{m}, 40\text{m}, 5.4\text{m}]\), using a voxel resolution of \(0.4\text{m}^3\), expressed in the ego-frame coordinate system of the current sample \cite{occ3d}.
+Once $\mathcal{P}_T^{\text{sem}}$ is obtained, it is voxelized to obtain the final 3D pseudo-label.
+The bounds are defined by the Occ3D-nuScenes \cite{tian2023occ3d} ground truth: \([-40\text{m}, -40\text{m}, -1\text{m}, 40\text{m}, 40\text{m}, 5.4\text{m}]\), using a voxel resolution of \(0.4\text{m}^3\), expressed in the ego-frame coordinate system of the current sample.
 Given the high density of $\mathcal{P}_T^{\text{sem}}$ due to the aggregation of many temporal samples, a voxel is considered occupied only if it contains a minimum of ten points; otherwise, it is treated as empty.
 This threshold helps mitigate the influence of stray points that could otherwise result in erroneous voxelization.
 For voxels classified as occupied, the semantic label is assigned based on the majority class among the contained points.
-The final output is a 3D pseudo-label designed for use in self-supervised semantic occupancy prediction models, specifically adapted for the Occ3D dataset.